Frequently asked questions.

 • Family Therapy Session – $185

-• If you need to cancel or reschedule, we ask for at least 48 hours’ notice so we can offer the spot to someone else who might need it.
+• If you need to cancel or reschedule, we ask for at least 24 hours’ notice so we can offer the spot to someone else who might need it.

 We get that life happens, so if there’s an emergency, just let us know, and we’ll do our best to work with you.
-Thanks for understanding and helping us support all of our clients!

 If you can, we recommend starting with weekly sessions and then adjusting the frequency as you feel more stable.

-That said, this is your journey, and we’re all about flexibility!
+However, this is your journey, and we’re all about flexibility!
 If starting bi-weekly or monthly works better for you, we’re happy to work with whatever fits your needs.

 All clients engaging in virtual therapy must be physically located within the state of Georgia at the time services are provided.

-This session helps us gather all the background and developmental info we need to understand your child’s needs.
+The intake session helps us gather all the background and developmental info we need to understand your child’s needs.
+We’ll ask a lot of questions to get a sense of your child’s world and build a framework to help us get started.

 MS – Master of Science